How to Stop Binge Eating Disorder

-The sugar, yes, we know how great it feels temporarily.
+The sugar, yes, you know how great it feels.

-Perhaps our physiology has defective genes when it comes to dopamine production, and in order to get that sense of calm and tranquility, we know that a quick shot of a hershey’s bar will do it.
+Perhaps your physiology has defective genes when it comes to dopamine production, and in order to get that sense of calm and tranquility, you know that a quick shot of a Hershey’s bar will do it.

-The problem is what it does to our bodies.
+But, the problem is what it does to your body and body image.

-The first is to avoid the triggers like the plague and to embrace those foods that taste good to us and will make us lean and strong.
+The first is to avoid triggers like the plague and to embrace those foods (whether they taste good or bad), that will make you lean and healthy.

-The second is to substitute a new way, a physical way to boost our endorphins and that clearly is through strength training for your mind – and body too!
+You need a new way, a natural way to boost your endorphins, and that clearly is through strength training for your mind – and body too!

-So I want today to be the day that you start working out and gaining strength in mind and body in earnest.
+So let today be the day that you start working out and gaining strength in mind and body in earnest.